iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/issuance.md

 | `credentialHash` | The [Base58](https://tools.ietf.org/id/draft-msporny-base58-01.html)-encoded [SHA-256 digest](https://www.rfc-editor.org/rfc/rfc4634) of the `unsignedCredential` formatted according to the [JSON Canonicalization Scheme](https://tools.ietf.org/id/draft-rundgren-json-canonicalization-scheme-00.html). | ✔ |
 | `expiry` | A string formatted as an [XML DateTime](https://www.w3.org/TR/xmlschema11-2/#dateTime) normalized to UTC 00:00:00 and without sub-second decimal precision.
 E.g: `"2021-12-30T19:17:47Z"`.[^2] | ✖ |

 [^1] Issuing challenges should be done with due consideration to security and privacy concerns: not all applications require non-repudiation to third-parties and a [holder](#roles) [may wish to deny that they ever requested or accepted a particular credential](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0049-repudiation/README.md#summary).
-The challenge SHOULD NOT be used for authentication of the [holder](#roles); see (TODO link on sender-authenticated encryption?).
+The challenge SHOULD NOT be used for authentication of the [holder](#roles); see the [authentication](./authencation) protocol and [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption).

 [^2] If present, an `expiry` indicates that the [issuer](#roles) MAY rescind the offer and abandon the protocol if an affirmative [issuance-response](#issuance-response) is not received before the specified datetime.
 Note that the `expiry` should override any default message timeouts.